The Supremes famously recounted a mother’s sage advice in the song “You can’t hurry love.”

 Similarly, while you can’t ask about disabilities, you can show applicants their prospective job descriptions and ask whether they are able to perform the job duties with or without accommodations.

-“A lot of employers don’t leverage the job description,” said SFM Corporate Counsel Kathy Bray.
+“A lot of employers don’t leverage the job description,” said SFM Vice President and General Counsel Kathy Bray.
 “It’s a lot easier to learn if there’s an issue before hiring than afterward.”

 You may want to have prospective employees sign the job descriptions, indicating they are able to perform the tasks listed.
 This documentation may be relevant if a work injury does occur.

 Keep new employees safe

 Once you’ve taken all the steps and hired a great employee, the last thing you’d want is to see that employee get injured.

 Claims statistics show that new employees are especially susceptible to injury.

 Your onboarding program likely already includes safety training, but often new employees are hit with so much information all at once that much of it gets forgotten.

 That’s why Sammon recommends a follow-up process, for example, checking in at three, six and nine weeks after hire to reinforce that training.